-The PMES seeks to strengthen results-based management of public sector policies, programmes and projects, through improved linkages between planning, budgeting, monitoring, evaluation and reporting mechanisms.
+The PMES seeks to strengthen results-based management of public sector programmes, subprogrammes and major activities, through improved linkages between planning, budgeting, monitoring, evaluation and reporting mechanisms.
 With the introduction of the PMES in all Ministries and selected portfolio Departments and Agencies since 2010, its implementation is focused on establishing and sustaining a system that meets the demand for relevant performance information required to better support the decision-making processes of Government.
 As such, the provision of reliable and credible performance information, performance accountability, and consistent building of human and technological capacities are critical to the sustainability of the PMES.

-In strengthening the implementation of the PMES the PMOPP supports the planning, budgeting, monitoring, evaluation and reporting processes and activities within Ministries, Departments and Agencies (MDAs); and the development and strengthening of management capacity in the integration of Results-Based Management (RBM) in the decision-making processes of Government.
+In strengthening the implementation of the PMES the PMOPP supports the planning, budgeting, monitoring, evaluation and reporting processes and activities within Ministries, Departments and Agencies (MDAs); and the development and strengthening of management capacity in the integration of RBM in the decision-making processes of Government.

-The PMOPP seeks to encourage the use of logic models for the programmes and subprogrammes of each Ministry, based on the Rationalised Programme Structure agreed under the Medium-Term Results-Based Budgeting (MTRBB) initiative being implemented.
+The PMOPP encourages the use of cause-and-effect logical thinking in developing logic models for the programmes and sub-programmes of each Ministry, based on the Rationalised Programme Structure agreed under the Medium-Term Results-Based Budgeting (MTRBB) initiative being implemented.
 This RBM approach will achieve clear identification of outcome and output results, appropriate strategies, measurable objectives, targets and indicators for the key initiatives.
-The PMOPP also seeks to encourage the development and maintenance of performance management processes that systematically monitor, analyse and report on actual results versus planned targets and outcomes; and the use of evaluation techniques and findings, resulting in the improvement in decisionmaking, internal management accountability and resource allocation.
+The PMOPP also encourages the development and maintenance of performance management processes that systematically monitor, analyse and report on actual results versus planned targets and outcomes; and the use of evaluation techniques and findings, resulting in the improvement in decision-making, internal management accountability and resource allocation.